ottogroup/pixaris/examples/README.md

 - `deploy_frontend_locally_with_local_handling.py` - Deploy the UI locally with local data storage
 - `deploy_frontend_locally_with_GCP_handling.py` - Deploy the UI locally but connect to GCP for data storage
-- `initialise_feedback_iteration_locally.py` - Set up a feedback iteration loop with local storage
+- `initialise_feedback_iteration_locally.py` - Set up a feedback iteration from a local folder containing images for the `LocalFeedbackHandler`
-- `initialise_feedback_iteration_in_GCP.py` - Set up a feedback iteration loop with GCP storage
+- `initialise_feedback_iteration_in_GCP.py` - Set up a feedback iteration from a local folder containing images for the `GCPFeedbackHandler`

-## Naming Convention

-The example scripts follow a naming convention that indicates the components used:
-- `[DataLoader]_[Generator]_[ExperimentHandler]_[AdditionalFeatures].py`

-This helps you quickly identify which components are being used in each example.

 ## Getting Started